OWASP/www-project-developer-guide/draft/09-training-education/08-wrongsecrets.md

 #### How to use it

-The demo is availble on [Heroku][wsheroku].
+The demo is available on [Heroku][wsheroku], which provides an immediate way of trying out the challenges.
+This may be sufficient for many use cases, but if not then it can be run on Docker, Kubernetes, AWS, GCP or Azure.

-You can set WrongSecrets up in standalone or in capture the flag (CTF) mode on Docker, Kubernetes, AWS, GCP or Azure.
+You can set WrongSecrets up in standalone or in capture the flag (CTF) mode.
 Set-up guides for the standalone version are available in the [project README][readme].

-For the setting up a CTF project, WrongSecrets provides the [set-up guides][ctf] and an example [Helm chart][wrongsecrets-helm].
+Alternatively for the setting up a CTF project, WrongSecrets provides the [set-up guides][ctf] and an example [Helm chart][wrongsecrets-helm].

 #### References